-Former Maine priest facing sex assault charge is free after posting bail
+Ex-priest facing sex assault charge goes back to Missouri after posting bail

 Talbot, who pleaded not guilty during his initial appearance on Dec.
 1, is not scheduled to appear in court again until February.

 The longtime Cheverus teacher was indicted by a grand jury last month on charges of gross sexual assault, a Class A felony, and unlawful sexual contact, a Class C crime.
 The charges stem from allegations by a Freeport man who said Talbot abused him on several occasions when he was 9 years old.
-The alleged abuse occurred at St. Luke Church in Freeport, where Talbot was a visiting priest.
+The alleged abuse occurred at St. Jude Church in Freeport, where Talbot was a visiting priest.

-The same victim settled a civil lawsuit this summer.
+The same victim settled a lawsuit last summer.
 The Press Herald does not name victims of sexual abuse without their consent.

-Talbot has a lengthy history of child sexual abuse dating back when he taught at Boston College High School, another Jesuit school, and continuing when he arrived at Cheverus in 1980.
+Talbot has a lengthy history of child sexual abuse dating to when he taught at Boston College High School, another Jesuit school, and continuing to when he arrived at Cheverus in 1980.

 He was terminated by the Portland school in 1998 after allegations were made by another victim.
-Michael Doherty, also from Freeport, said Talbot abused him both at Cheverus and at the rectory of a church in Yarmouth in the mid-1980s.
+Michael Doherty, also from Freeport, said Talbot abused him both at Cheverus and at the rectory of a church in Yarmouth in the mid-80s.

-Doherty filed a lawsuit against Talbot, Cheverus, the Roman Catholic Diocese of Maine and the Jesuits, an order within the Catholic Church that was settled in 2000 for an undisclosed amount of money.
+Doherty sued Talbot, Cheverus, the Roman Catholic Diocese of Portland and the Jesuits, an order within the Catholic Church.
+The lawsuit was settled in 2000 for an undisclosed sum.

 Talbot was never charged with a crime for his abuse of Doherty because it fell outside the state’s statute of limitations, which has since been changed.